tinusaur/owowod/README.md

 OWOWOD - One-Wire/One-Way Output for Debugging

-OWOWOD is a small library that allows you to create a one-wire, one-way debugging/printing connection from ATtiny85 to another device, such as a computer, using standard serial protocol.
+OWOWOD is a small C library that allows you to create a one-wire, one-way debugging/printing connection from ATtiny85 to another device, such as a computer, using standard serial protocol.
 This library is written in plain C.

     Copyright (c) 2021 Tinusaur (https://tinusaur.com).
 All rights reserved.
     Distributed as open source under the MIT License (see the LICENSE.txt file).